 1. Run Your Boat Engine

-Does anyone have to twist your arm to get you out on your boat?
-I didn't think so.
-However, we all have had those seasons where we just can't seem to get out on the boat enough.
-Life gets busy and things come up, this is natural.
+We all have had those seasons where we just can't seem to get out on the boat enough.
+Life gets busy and things come up.
 Yet, it is not good for your engine to sit unused.
 The oil drains away from internal components and back into the pan.
 Running your engine regularly, even if you don't really get a solid chance to use your boat, keeps your engine well oiled and in working order.
 It also gets the gas moving through your system so it doesn't sit in one place and create varnish.
 It is a good idea to fire up your engine once a week, just to keep things loose and running smooth.

 2. Warm the Engine Up